SubCommand Name and Help¶

 Tip

-Setting the name and help text explicitly always has a higher precedence than inferring from a callback function.
+Setting the help text explicitly always has a higher precedence than inferring from a callback function.

 Name and help in typer.Typer()